Data De-identification

 Sharing de-identified data

-Did you know that UCSF De-identified data are considered UCSF Intellectual Property and are subject to HIPAA regulations?
+Did you know that UCSF de-identified data are considered UCSF intellectual property and must be de-identified in accordance with HIPAA de-identification standards?

 It's true!
 So, if you are working with a non-UCSF partner and you want to share the data, UCSF may require that your data are "certified," meaning your dataset is correctly de-identified in accordance with HIPAA regulations and has the required certification.
 In addition, you will need an appropriate data sharing contract that is executed with your non-UCSF partner.
 Work with the UCSF Division of Industry Contracts for this step (contact at: [email protected]